JV-cloud/ABB-ControlSystems/README.md

 # ABB Control Systems

-## Simple examples of code wiht IEC61131-3 Language in ABB Controllers: AC800M and AC500
+## Simple examples of code with IEC61131-3 Language in ABB Controllers: AC800M and AC500